thesephist/animated-value/README.md

 It's 2019!
 We build a lot of our user interfaces with web technologies, and most of us use _declarative_ rendering frameworks like **React** to define our user interfaces as a function of state.
 But this makes imperative animation -- being able to tell the UI "Here's where you start, and I'm going to tell you how to move through the animation" -- hairy.

+In declarative UI frameworks, it's also tricky to implement animations that we can start, stop, pause, and rewind programmatically based on timers or events -- CSS transitions sometimes fall short.

 Enter `animated-value`!

 ## Using `animated-value`